• Home

 TOURING THE REFUGE

-Cocklebur Slough Auto Tour is open every day from daylight unitl dark.
+Cocklebur Slough Auto Tour is open every day from dawn until dusk.
 This 8-mile tour includes the 3-mile Moccasin Pond Loop.
-The auto tour entrance is located one mile southwest of the headquarters office on CR 306.
+The auto tour entrance is located one mile southwest of the headquarters office on 6301 County Road CR 306, Brazoria, TX.
 The auto tour offers visitors an excellent opportunity for observing wildlife in a variety of habitats.
 Watch for songbirds, night-herons and bobcats along the slough.
+MAP

 Pond Loop provides viewing opportunities for many waterfowl, water and wading birds, as well as Crested Caracaras, Northern Harriers and alligators.